How To Find Wood And Furniture Manufacturers In Vietnam // Ultimate Guide

 Flat-pack furniture in Vietnam

-Many home, office, and hotel construction items are classified as flat packs, including cabinets, bookshelves, TV stands, bed frames, and more.
+Many home, office, and hotel construction items are classified as flat packs, including cabinets, bookshelves, TV stands, bed frames, and other furniture pieces.
 When a manufacturer makes items for these goods, they usually rely on the final assembly people to have the appropriate tools and hardware to assemble the furniture.
 They are usually shipped by the components and packed flat and efficiently.
 They are often packed directly into a container to maximize the amount shipped, with pieces marked by chalk and rough instructions.

-Bamboo Furniture and Household items
+Bamboo Furniture and Household Items

 What Types Of Wood Are Used By Vietnamese Furniture Manufacturers?